 Nick chose to become a Certified Pommelier™ to expand his knowledge and understanding of today’s rapidly evolving dynamic cider industry as a whole.
 Now he has more confidence representing his company, his region and promoting cider as a high quality, high value beverage.

 Erik Madrid is a cider enthusiast and hobbyist cidermaker from Seattle, WA.
-He and his wife Storie (also recently certified) are in the planning stages for a cider retail business and cider focused taproom in the Seattle area.
-Erik pursued the Pommelier™ certification out of his love for cider, his interest in sharing all the nuances of the beverage and it’s history with others, and to be a part of it’s future.
+He and his wife Storie (also recently certified) are the owners of Press Then Press, a cider focused webstore that ships cider across the US.
+They are also in the planning stages for a cider focused taproom in the Seattle area.
+Erik pursued the Pommelier™ certification out of his love for cider, his interest in sharing all the nuances of the beverage and its history with others, and to be a part of its future.

 Suzannah Klaniecki is a cidermaker with Schilling Cider based in Seattle, Washington.
 She decided to take the Certified Pommelier™ exam because she likes having the in-depth knowledge that comes from studying cider which she believes has this great combination of science, art, and culture.